 - Padma Simhasana or Lotus Lion Pose

-The earliest mention of Lotus Posture was in Yoga Sutra commentary by Maharishi Vyasa.
-Yoga Yajnavalkya also mentions about Padmasana.
+The earliest mention of this Posture was in the Yoga Sutra commentary by Maharishi Vyasa.
+Yoga Yajnavalkya also mentions this pose.

-According to Yoga Yajnavalkya, Lotus Posture is placing both the legs on opposite thighs and holding the big toes by the hands from behind.
+According to Yoga Yajnavalkya, this position is formed by placing both legs on opposite thighs and holding the big toes by the hands from behind.

 Verse 559 of Thirumanthiram by Thirumoolar provides the steps to do the lotus posture.

-Verses 1.44 to 1.49 of Hatha Yoga Pradipika describe Lotus Posture, its importance, and benefits.
+Verses 1.44 to 1.49 of Hatha Yoga Pradipika describe this posture, its importance, and its benefits.

-Place the right foot on the left thigh and left on the right one and hold firmly the toes by the crossed hands from behind.
-Press the chin on the chest and look at the tip of the nose.
-This is the Lotus Posture that destroys all diseases.
+Place the right foot on the left thigh and the left on the right one and hold firmly the toes by the crossed hands from behind.
+Also, press the chin on the chest and look at the tip of the nose.
+This is the Lotus Posture that destroys all bodily diseases.
 (Verse 44).

 Place the feet on the thighs soles facing up and place the hands on the groin with palms facing up.
 (Variation).
 Look at the tip of the nose.
 Keep pressing the tongue against the root of the upper teeth.
 Keep the chin firmly on the chest and raise the Vayu upwards.
 (Verses 45-46).

-The Yogi seated in Lotus Pose who controls the Vayu by inhaling and filling attains liberation without any doubt.
+The Yogi seated in this posture controls the Vayu by inhaling and filling.
+He attains liberation without any doubt.
 (Verse 49).

-According to Verse 3.20, the yogi should go to a remote place or a cell, assume Lotus Pose on the seat, and begin Pranayama practice.
+According to Verse 3.20, the yogi should go to a remote place or a cell, assume this Pose on the seat, and begin Pranayama practice.

 It is not possible for everyone.
 Only the intelligent one gets mastery over it.
 (Verse 3.89).

-By assuming this practice, the vital airs of the practitioner at once gets the stable equilibrium without any doubt and the airs flow harmoniously through the body.
+By assuming this practice, the vital airs of the practitioner at once get a stable equilibrium without any doubt and the airs flow harmoniously through the body.
 (Verse 3.90).

-Gheranda Samhita gives the procedure to perform Lotus Pose as below.
+Gheranda Samhita gives the procedure to perform this Pose as below.

-Place left foot on the right thigh and left one on the right thigh.
+Place the left foot on the right thigh and the right one on the left thigh.
 Cross the hands behind the back and catch hold of the big toes.
-Place the chin on the chest and gaze on the tip of the nose.
-This is lotus pose that destroys all ailments.
+Place the chin on the chest and gaze at the tip of the nose.
+This is the Lotus Pose that destroys all bodily ailments.
 (Verse 2.8).